TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-android.md

 ## Set Debug Mode

-To check logs within TOAST SDK, the debug mode can be set.
+To check internal logs of TOAST SDK, the debug mode can be set.
-To inquire of TOAST SDK, enable the debug mode for faster response.
+When you make an inquiry regarding TOAST SDK, sending the logs with the debug mode enabled can be helpful for faster response.

-### Specifications for Debug Mode Setting API
+### Specification for Debug Mode Setting API

 ```java
 /* ToastSdk.java */